AnimMouse/setup-rclone/README.md

   - run: rclone copy source:sourcepath dest:destpath
 ```
 For bare remote with exposed colon, use single quotes to prevent the YAML parser from the ambiguity of colon.
+(Nested mappings are not allowed in compact mappings.)
 ```yaml
 steps:
   - name: Setup Rclone